School Committee - February 08, 2024

 That's just ballpark.

-As well as if we rolled it out in one year over multiple years, but that's a that's a rough ballpark but we don't have that because we haven't selected those materials yet we don't have the actual quotes though we have gotten some, you know, kind of estimate quotes on different materials so we have a sense of it.
+It depends on what materials we actually selected as well as if we rolled it out in one year or over multiple years, but that's a, that's a rough ballpark, but we don't have the, because we haven't selected those materials yet.
+We don't have the actual quotes though.

 Thanks, Adam.